Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Fluss InterlakenFluss durch Interlaken (Foto: Seraina Zellweger)

-You’ve got more activities to choose from today than you can wrap your head around.
-It all depends on your budget, but in an adrenaline-packed place like Interlaken, the sky’s the limit.
+You have more activities to choose from today than you can imagine.
+It all depends on your budget, but in an adrenaline-fueled place like Interlaken, the sky's the limit.

-Of course, the No. 1 destination everybody wants to see out here is the famous Jungfraujoch – aka Top of Europe.
-If you’re after a slightly more budget-friendly experience, we suggest looking into visiting Mount Schilthorn, Schynige Platte, Grindelwald First or Männlichen instead.
-The rides up to these mountains and the views from the top won’t disappoint you.
+If you're looking for a more budget-friendly alternative to the Jungfraujoch, we recommend visiting Schilthorn, Schynige Platte, Grindelwald First, or Männlichen instead.
+The rides to these peaks and the views from the summit won't disappoint you.

 Kuhwiese JungfrauregionKuhwiese in der Jungfrauregion (Foto: Seraina Zellweger)